georgemccrae/capstone-project/README.md

 > “The popularity of the track.
 The value will be between 0 and 100, with **100 being the most popular.** The popularity is calculated by algorithm and is based, in the most part, on **the total number of plays the track has had and how recent those plays are.** Generally speaking, **songs that are being played a lot now will have a higher popularity** than songs that were played a lot in the past.”*

+At this point I droppped the column 'spot_artist_pop' because it's derived from the spotify track popularity.

 Finally, there were some complications in removing outliers as some tracks were classified as double their BPM (Beats Per Minute).

 The main takeaways from the EDA were -